SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 # Exercise 1 - Prepare the Data

 In this exercise, we will load the data from an Amazon S3 bucket into a HANA table, do some data transformations and clean-up.
 This is optional.
 Alternatively, you can also just import the 3 database export files from the [data_and_script](../data_and_script/) folder and **start with "Generate Geometries"**.
-Make sure to run the "CREATE PREDEFINED SPATIAL REFERENCE SYSTEM" statements before you import the data.
-The database export files can be then loaded into your SAP HANA cloud system via the Database Explorer.
-Just right click the "Catalog" node in the tree on the left and choose "Import Database Objects".
+Make sure to run the `CREATE PREDEFINED SPATIAL REFERENCE SYSTEM` statements before you import the data.
+The database export files can then be loaded into your SAP HANA cloud system via the Database Explorer.
+Just right click the `Catalog` node in the tree on the left and choose `Import Database Objects`.

 ## Import the Raw Data (optional)<a name="subex1"></a>